 - a.
-New Hire - Each employee hired to fill an authorized full or regular part-time position must successfully complete a probationary period of six (6) months.
+New Hire Each employee hired to fill an authorized full or regular part-time position must successfully complete a probationary period of six (6) months.
 Immediate supervisors shall conduct several informal meetings to orient the new employee to the position.
-At the close of the probationary period, the employee's employment will be changed to non-probationary status if the work is satisfactory as determined by the Executive Director; however, employment may be terminated at this time, or earlier, if the employee's performance has not been satisfactory.
-The Executive Director may extend the probation period up to an additional six months, if the employee's performance is not satisfactory at the end of the initial probationary period. - b.
+At the close of the probationary period, the employee's employment will be changed to non-probationary status if the work is satisfactory as determined by the Department Head; however, employment may be terminated at this time, or earlier, if the employee's performance has not been satisfactory.
+A Department Head or, in the case of employment of an Appointed Department Head, the County Administrator, may extend the probation period up to an additional six months, if the employee's performance is not satisfactory at the end of the initial probationary period. - b.
 Promotions Each employee who has been promoted to fill an authorized full or regular part-time position must successfully complete a probationary period in the position to which they have been promoted of three (3) months.
-At the close of the probationary period, the employee's status in the promotional position will change to non-probationary if the work is satisfactory, as determined by the Executive Director.
-However, if the employee's work is not deemed satisfactory, every effort will be made to return the promoted employee to the position previously held, or a position of similar classification within the department.
-In addition, the Executive Director may also consider termination of employment at the unsuccessful completion of the probationary period.
-The Executive Director may extend the probation period up to an additional three months, if the employee's performance is not satisfactory at the end of the initial probationary period. - 2-4.2 Evaluation Employees serving a probationary period shall receive a written evaluation once during the six-month (6-month) period.
+At the close of the probationary period, the employee's status in the promotional position will change to non-probationary if the work is satisfactory, as determined by the Department Head.
+However if the employee's work is not deemed satisfactory, every effort will be made to return the promoted employee to the position previously held, or a position of similar classification within the department.
+In addition, the Department Head may also consider termination of employment at the unsuccessful completion of the probationary period.
+A Department Head or, in the case of an employee promoted to an Appointed Department Head position the County Administrator, may extend the probation period up to an additional three months, if the employee's performance is not satisfactory at the end of the initial probationary period. - 2-4.2 Evaluation Employees serving a probationary period shall receive a written evaluation once during the six-month (6-month) period.
 The evaluation should be completed no later than the end of the fifth month.
 The supervisor shall discuss the evaluation and progress toward satisfactory performance with the employee.